github/opensource.guide/_articles/troubleshooting/conduct.md

 nav: Enforcing your code of conduct
 ---

 Your code of conduct helps create a healthy and constructive social atmosphere for your project's community.
 Sometimes, despite your best efforts, somebody will do something that violates this code.
-In this section, we'll talk about how to address negative or harmful behavior in your project's community.
+There are several ways to address negative or harmful behavior when it comes up.

 * TOC
 {:toc}

 ## Write down how you'll enforce your code of conduct

 You should explain how your code of conduct will be enforced **_before_** a violation occurs.
-There are several reasons for this:
+There are several reasons to do so:

 * It demonstrates that you are serious about taking action when it's needed.